 Are Startup Business Loan Rates Higher?

-In general, the average business loan interest rate for a startup is going to be higher than for an established business.
+In general, it’s going to be harder to get loan for a startup than for an established business.
 This is because the chances of a startup failing are much higher than for a company that already has a solid track record.
+As a result, interest rates may be higher

 In some cases, it might be difficult even to get approved for a business loan when you’re just starting out, as traditional banks often prefer to lend to businesses that have been in business for at least two years.
-You may need to opt for a microloan, business credit cards, or an alternative form of financing to get the working capital you need.
+You may need to opt for a microloan, business credit cards, or alternative financing to get the working capital your business needs.
+Crowdfunding may also be a viable option for certain types of businesses.

 As you build your business credit history and establish a good history of strong revenues and cash flow, however, you’ll have a better chance of getting approved for a business loan with a lower rate.